stjude-c3d/MyGPT/installation/windows/README.md

 	docker --version
 	```

-	If you get an error that `docker not found`,   Go to the official Docker installation page for Linux and install the appropriate Docker on your system: https://docs.docker.com/desktop/install/linux-install/
+	If you get an error that `docker not found`,   Go to the official Docker installation page for Windows and install the appropriate Docker on your system: https://docs.docker.com/desktop/install/windows-install/

 	You can change Docker setting to match requirements for MyGPT:
 	<img src="../../images/docker_resources.png?raw=true" width="700px">

+	<u>Troubleshoot help:</u> if you get error `Docker desktop requires a newer WSL kernel version on Windows`, go to this post to fix it: https://medium.com/@dilsharahasanka/solved-docker-desktop-requires-a-newer-wsl-kernel-version-on-windows-b093b1684c0b

 4. **Ollama installation**